 - Gross receipts from the sale, rental, or lease of real property are attributed to Indiana if the real property is located in Indiana; - Gross receipts from the rental, lease, or licensing of the use of tangible personal property are attributed to Indiana if the property is in Indiana.
-If property was both within and outside Indiana during the tax year, the gross receipts are considered in Indiana to the extent the property was used in Indiana; - Gross receipts from intangible personal property are attributed to Indiana if the taxpayer has economic presence in Indiana and such property has not acquired business situs elsewhere. - Interest income and other receipts from loans or installment sales contracts that are primarily secured by or deal with real or tangible personal property are attributed to Indiana if the security or sale property is located in Indiana; consumer loans not secured by real or tangible personal property are attributed to Indiana if the loan is made to an Indiana resident; and commercial loans and installment obligations not secured by real or tangible personal property are attributed to Indiana if the proceeds of the loan are applied in Indiana. - Interest income, merchant discounts, travel and entertainment credit card receivables, and credit card holder's fees are attributed to Indiana where the card charges and fees are regularly billed. - Receipts from the performance of fiduciary and other services are attributed to Indiana where the benefits of the services are consumed.
-Receipts from the issuance of traveler's checks, money orders, or United States savings bonds are attributed to the state where those items are purchased. - Receipts from investments are attributed to Indiana if the taxpayer's commercial domicile is in Indiana. - Gross receipts from the performance of services are attributed to Indiana if the income-producing activity is in Indiana.
-If such activities are conducted partly within and partly outside Indiana, a portion of the gross receipts from the activity shall be attributed to Indiana based on the ratio the direct costs incurred in Indiana bear to the total direct costs of the activity, unless the activities are otherwise directly attributed to Indiana according to IC 6-3-2-2.2 or IC 6-3-2-2(f).
+If property was both within and outside Indiana during the tax year, the gross receipts are considered in Indiana to the extent the property was used in Indiana; - Interest income and other receipts from loans or installment sales contracts that are primarily secured by or deal with real or tangible personal property are attributed to Indiana if the security or sale property is located in Indiana; consumer loans not secured by real or tangible personal property are attributed to Indiana if the loan is made to an Indiana resident; and commercial loans and installment obligations not secured by real or tangible personal property are attributed to Indiana if the proceeds of the loan are applied in Indiana. - Interest income, merchant discounts, travel and entertainment credit card receivables, and credit card holder's fees are attributed to Indiana where the card charges and fees are regularly billed. - Receipts from the performance of fiduciary and other services are attributed to Indiana where the benefits of the services are consumed.
+Receipts from the issuance of traveler's checks, money orders, or United States savings bonds are attributed to the state where those items are purchased.

+- Receipts from investments are attributed to Indiana if the taxpayer's commercial domicile is in Indiana. - Gross receipts from the performance of certain telecommunications and broadcast services are attributed to Indiana if the income-producing activity is in Indiana.
+If such activities are conducted partly within and partly outside Indiana, the gross receipts from the services are attributable to Indiana if the direct costs incurred in Indiana related to those receipts are greater than the direct costs incurred in any other state, unless the activities are otherwise directly attributed to Indiana according to IC 6-3-2-2.2 or IC 6-3-2-2(f). - Receipts from other services and other intangibles are attributed to Indiana if the benefit of the service or intangible is received in Indiana.
+Please see [regulations] for further information on whether the receipts from a particular transaction are attributed to Indiana.